Dejital/dejital.github.com/README.md

 ### Enhancements

 - Update Favicon and any other Logo assets.
-- Display images inside of cards, subsequently add for Photographs and Doodles card.
-- More natural navigation back to home page and the blog.
 - Add some animation for the front page on first load.
 - Change "emblems" on cards to be more colorful and/or incorporate icons.